About the Council on Criminal Justice and Behavioral Health (CCJBH)

 Matthew Garcia has been with the Sacramento Police Department since 1996.
 Officer Garcia has served in various capacities during his 20-year career.
 As a member of the Problem Orientated Policing team he was responsible for finding long-term policing solutions using non-traditional policing methods.
 He has also served as a Bank Robbery Investigator working with the FBI to identify, investigate and arrest offenders.
 Officer Garcia is currently a Field Training Officer (FTO) assigned to North Command.
 As a Senior FTO, Corporal Garcia is responsible for the training and supervision of new Police Officers in the field.
 From 1987-2002 he served with the United States Air Force; from 1990-1991 as a Security Forces member, Mr. Garcia was deployed to Bahrain and Saudi Arabia in support of Desert Shield/Storm; from 1999-2002 he was assigned to the Security Forces Academy in San Antonio, Texas, where he was a Master Instructor.
 At the academy he taught and led a cadre of instructors in the training of Airman entering the Security Forces career field.
 Mr. Garcia has a Peace Officers Standard Training (P.O.S.T) Advanced Certification, a Master’s Degree in Public Administration and Leadership (MPA) from National University, and a Bachelor’s Degree in Criminal Justice from California State University, Sacramento.
 Mr. Garcia was appointed to COMIO by the Senate Rules Committee in 2016.

-Tony Hobson, Director of Behavioral Health, Plumas County
+Tony Hobson, PhD, Director of Behavioral Health, Plumas County

 Tony Hobson is the director of behavioral health, Plumas County Department of Behavioral Health since 2018 and contributing faculty at Walden University since 2006.
 Prior, he was the behavioral health director of the Sutter-Yuba Mental Health and Substance Use Disorder Services Department from 2014 to 2018.
 Hobson held several positions at the Butte County Department of Behavioral Health from 2010 to 2014 and from 2007 to 2008, including senior program manager, program manager and psychologist.
 He was a psychologist at the California Department of Corrections and Rehabilitation from 2008 to 2010 and served in the U.S. Navy from 1989 to 1993.
 Hobson earned a Doctor of Philosophy degree in clinical psychology from Walden University and a Master of Arts degree in multicultural counseling from San Diego State University.
 Mr. Hobson was appointed to CCJBH by Governor Jerry Brown in 2018.